megumin00/league-uptime/README.md

-# League-Uptime
+# fox-tracker
-a funny little project to track how long someone has been playing league of legends for discord.
+a funny little project to track users on discord
 Now includes/is planning to add functions to track user activity in general and aims to track sleep schedules, spotify activity and more.

 ## Dependencies